maaou99/CART263_Mariam_Aoune/Exercise 1/README.md

 <img src="https://user-images.githubusercontent.com/53101129/212807742-57b0dc0b-441a-42cb-913f-106cb3bc7953.png" width="450" height="50">

 For example, at the index 4, the x and y coordinates (250,250) is stored.
-In other words, the center of the fourth square (middle row second square) has a center situated at (250,250).
+In other words, the center of the fifth square (middle row second square) has a center situated at (250,250).
 <br>
 <img src="https://user-images.githubusercontent.com/53101129/212803283-0f9306ad-4545-4030-8c58-9361b6e0fc60.png" width="250" height="200">
  <br><br>